Skip to content

 • Interrupted (has orphaned non-yield tool_calls) → Write synthetic tool_result events for orphaned calls, then normal resume with JSONL replay.

-• Done (status is passed, failed, or closed) → Skip, already finished.
+• Done (status is verify, failed, or closed) → Skip, already finished.

 This independent assessment means a tree of 10 agents doesn't trigger 10 API calls on restart.
 Only the agents that were mid-execution resume actively; yielding agents sleep until needed.